orbitmines/archive/projects/Project - Indexing existing Abstract Models (2024-2025?).md

 - [ ] This entire thing should be compiled into a writing/study of existing stuff

+- [ ] Measurement of category if diversity for the thing its useful for
+- [ ]

 ---

 - [ ] Whole project makes it necessary to get the practical low-level systems in this too.